Thursday, October 23, 2025

 Jacy VS Lola is my pick for No Mercy’s best match.
 A hot crowd for Lola Vice, the hometown hero, and a few good bits of drama with the shots of Lola’s family in the front row cheering her on.
 Vice’s selling for the back injury added to the struggle to defeat Jayne.
 But the important thing here is, Lola still looked strong after the loss.
 You could say she would’ve won the title, but Fallon Henley interfered, and Lola was attacked by a mysterious woman dressed in all black.
 They’re obviously going in the direction for Lola feuding with the mystery attacker, but Vice has a strong case for a rematch.

 A lot of mixed feelings about the main event.
 Some nice back and forth action, and a solid David VS Goliath struggle, but I expected a stronger ending.
-Three DDTs (well, I guess four DDTs, if you count the one on the announcer’s table), and that’s it?
+Two DDTs in the ring, four total DDTs, if we’re counting the one on the announcer’s table and on the floor outside, and that’s it?
 I’m not saying it’s a bad finish, but Oba Femi was a dominant, and seemingly unstoppable champion.
 Yes, you can say the moment itself with Oba losing was a true jaw-dropper, but the closing sequence lacked a lot of fire for Ricky Saints slaying The Ruler Of NXT.

 Still, I’m sure Saints will be a good, or potentially great champion.
 Oba Femi has to be on his way to the main roster now, right?
 Femi basically conquered all of NXT.
 There’s nothing left for him to do, and I’m genuinely hoping for a bright future on Raw or Smackdown.
 The guy has to much potential to be squandered or wasted, so hopefully they’ll have a solid plan in place for him when he arrives.